 Claude for operations teams: the practical guide

 Operations teams rejected ChatGPT but embraced Claude.
 The reason?
-Claude explains its thinking, admits when it is uncertain, and prioritizes accuracy over speed.
-From process documentation to compliance workflows, here is how operations teams actually use Claude to save time while maintaining the precision their work demands.
+Claude explains its thinking, admits when it's uncertain, and prioritizes accuracy over speed.
+From process documentation to compliance workflows, here's how operations teams use Claude to save time while maintaining the precision their work demands.

-• Start with documentation workflows - Process documentation and SOP creation are where Claude shines brightest, with teams creating comprehensive procedures in minutes instead of hours
+- Start with documentation workflows - Process documentation and SOP creation are where Claude shines brightest, with teams creating complete procedures in minutes instead of hours

 An operations director at a mid-size company told her team to try ChatGPT.
 They hated it.
 Too fast, too confident, too creative.
 She introduced Claude three weeks later.
 Same team, completely different reaction.